GOTO-OBS/goto-vegas/README.md

         return 0
 ````

-To submit your entry to the leaderboard, you will need to commit your changes and
+To submit your classifier to the leaderboard, you will need to commit your changes and
 push them to GitHub:

 ````